rbdm/android-rss-feed-app/README.md

-# GP19S2

-Sample repository for the group project of COMP2100, 19S2.
+# Android RSS Feed App

+An RSS Feed app created using Android Studio as part of course assignment

+Please refer to this page's wiki for the documentations.